- Understanding Middleware: The Backbone of IT Integration

 - Customizable Dashboards and Widgets: Allows users to tailor their view and access relevant information quickly.

-Logging and Compliance:
+Logging and Compliance

 - Centralized Log Management Solutions: Tools like ELK Stack and Splunk for comprehensive log management.